RBIII/showUp/README.md

-ShowUp is a Ruby on Rails backed concert aggregator that utilizes the Spotify, SeatGeek and Mapbox apisto get a comprehensive list of shows in Boston with album art, track listings, location services, for each show.
+ShowUp is a Ruby on Rails backed concert aggregator that utilizes the Spotify, SeatGeek and Mapbox APIs to get a comprehensive list of shows in Boston with album art, track listings, location services, for each show.

 ![ScreenShot](ShowUp.png)